robertrlindner/tweetclass/README.md

 6. Add meta-data features?

-7. Use "conversations" instead of single tweets in topic modeling (David Millis)
+7. Use "conversations" instead of single tweets in topic modeling (E.g., see previous contributions by David Millis)